judith-bourque/judith-bourque/README.md

-### Hi there! 👋

-I study computer science at Université Laval 🇨🇦.
-My areas of expertise are open data, political science and R packages.

-**What am I up to?**

 I'm developping the following R packages 📦 :

 * [`locateip`](https://github.com/clessn/locateip) - Locate IP addresses with [ip-api](https://ip-api.com/) **(Available on CRAN :tada:)**